 - Two half-courses in a second South Asian language

 - Eight half-courses in the student’s special fields, including related courses in other departments.

 - Reading knowledge of two modern research languages, generally French and German.
 A language exam must be passed with an honors grade by the end of the second year of residence.
 Another modern language relevant to the student’s special field, but not the student’s native language, may be substituted for one, but not both of the required languages.

-Core requirements for the AM: Two half-courses of seminars, two half-courses in Classical Sanskrit, Tamil, Tibetan, or Urdu/Hindi literature at the advanced level, and four half-courses in the student’s special field, including related courses in other departments.
+Core requirements for the AM: Two half-courses of seminars, two half-courses in Hindi-Urdu, Classical Sanskrit, Tamil, or Tibetan at the advanced level, and four half-courses in the student’s special field, including related courses in other departments.
 An AM thesis is also required.